ylacaute/todo-react/README.md

 ```
 npm run start-custom -- --port 5000 --api-port 5001
 ```
-Be aware that both --port and --api-port must be set with start-custom
+Be aware that both --port and --api-port must be set with start-custom.
+You need to configure the API server port because the webpack dev server act as a proxy for API request.

 **Start the local API server on custom port**
 ```